Graphmasters/safedown/README.md

 # Safedown

-Safedown is for ensuring that an application shuts down gracefully even when termination or interruption signals are received.
+Safedown is for ensuring that an application shuts down gracefully and correctly.
+This includes the cases when either a termination/interruption signal is received, or when shutdown actions across goroutines needs to be coordinated.

 Adding shutdown actions along with a set of signals allows for methods (in this case `cancel`) to be run when a